pycolibri/pycolibri/docs/source/datasets.rst

 Built-in Datasets
 -----------------

 The built-in datasets supported by this module include popular datasets like MNIST, CIFAR-10, CIFAR-100, and Fashion MNIST.
-The complete list is aviailable in the `colibri.data.utils.BUILTIN_DATASETS` dictionary.
+The complete list is aviailable in the :py:mod:`colibri.data.utils.BUILTIN_DATASETS` dictionary.

 .. autosummary::
     :toctree: stubs